innovation-manoa/innovation-manoa.github.io/index.md

 ## Initial User Study

-To test our web application, we asked various members of the Univert of Hawaii community to test our application.
+We asked various members of the University of Hawaii community to test our application.
 We explained what the premise of the website is and let them test it out.
-These are the following responses :
+These are the following responses:

 Makamae Carpenter (Junior, Electrical Engineering) :